Biophysics and Physiological Modeling

 Beta testing and evaluation

-Addtional modules are also available.
+Addtional chapters are also available.
 If you’re interested in evaluating them, please email me.
 I'm also looking for collaborators who are interested in evaluating these materials as an example of how science education projects evolve and how to determine student learning benefits from curricular changes.
 If you are interested in collaborating on a Research Coordination Networks - Targeted Undergraduate Biology Education track (RCN-UBE) proposal, please let me know.

 Self-study guides